OyeyipoEmmanuel/OyeyipoEmmanuel/README.md

-# Yea, I'm thd right one for the job
+# Yeah, I'm the right one for the job!

 I'm **Oyeyipo Emmanuel**, a passionate **Frontend Developer** with **2+ years of experience** in building modern, responsive, and user-friendly web applications.
 I specialize in crafting **efficient web applications** with the latest web technologies.